-task_id (string) ID of the Task to wait on for completion

-timeout (int) Number of seconds to wait in total.
-Minimum 1

-polling_interval (int) Number of seconds between queries to Globus about the Task status.
-Minimum 1
+- task_id (str) ID of the Task to wait on for completion - timeout (int, optional) Number of seconds to wait in total.
+Minimum 1.
+[Default: 10] - polling_interval (int, optional) Number of seconds between queries to Globus about the Task status.
+Minimum 1.
+[Default: 10]